DeepaGheewala/School_District_Analysis/README.md

 *9th Grade data updated to Nan*
 <img src="https://github.com/DeepaGheewala/School_District_Analysis/blob/27ac2baa347eb8d3497214182c2aa3e95fd7f764/Resources/school%20summary%20without%20nan%20THS.png" />

-## Top and Bottom 5 Performing Schools
+## Top And Bottom 5 Performing Schools
 ### ***Top Ranking***
  Thomas High School ranks second among the list of all schools with or without 9th grader data.
 This shows that Thomas school has been performing well and 9th grader data might be honest to the standards of the school.